 The floor sample can be determined by even just one camera perspective.

-For the Floor Sample, you don't need the camera to be seeing all perspectives, which can be challenging in five or ten camera arrays.
+For the Floor Sample, you don't need the chart to be visible to all perspectives, which can be challenging in five or ten camera arrays.
 Choose a placement for the sample that is the actual floor and center point of your action, and as long as it's visible to some of the cameras your floor sample will be successful.

 - Click Start Floor Detection.
 Wait five to ten seconds, and then click stop.